gluwa/creditcoin-docs/wallets/graphical-user-interface/subwallet.md

 Once you have installed the extension, you'll have the option to **create**, **import** or **attach an account** ([Ledger](https://docs.subwallet.app/main/extension-user-guide/account-management/connect-ledger-device), [Keystone](https://docs.subwallet.app/main/extension-user-guide/account-management/connect-keystone-device), [Polkadot Vault](https://docs.subwallet.app/main/extension-user-guide/account-management/attach-a-polkadot-vault-previously-parity-signer-account) and [Watch-only account](https://docs.subwallet.app/main/extension-user-guide/account-management/attach-a-watch-only-account))

 ![Browser extension create screen](../../.gitbook/assets/subwallet/subwallet-1.png)

+> :memo: **Note**
+    Creditcoint is a Substrate-native chain, so you will only be able to view and interact with Creditcoin by creating or importing a Substrate account.

 ### Create a new account